pondermatic/kb-support/readme.txt

 == Frequently Asked Questions ==

-= Is any support provided? =
+= Where can I find documentation? =

+Searchable docs can be found at [https://kb-support.com]([https://kb-support.com)

+= How do I Add a Submission Form? =

+Create your submission form within Tickets > Submission Forms, and copy the shortcode to any page. i.e. [kbs_submit form="1277"]

+= How do I Show a Customers Ticket History? =

+Place the [kbs_tickets] shortcode on any page.

 = Is there a Pro version with additional features? =

-Premium extensions are available at [https://kb-support.com/extensions/](https://kb-support.com/extensions/ "KB Support Extensions").
+Extensions are available at [https://kb-support.com/downloads/](https://kb-support.com/downloads/ "KB Support Extensions") to further enhance KB Support features and functionality.

 == Screenshots ==